 \subsection{Time series foundation models}

 \blue{TSFMs have been shown to consistently outperform the traditional \emph{one-dataset-per-model} schema in multiple fields, including finance, climate science, and commerce \citep[e.g.,][]{yue2022ts2vec, woo2024unified, ansari2024chronos}.
+With strong performance that scales with model and data set size, they are a promising tool for driving the future of AI for time series \cite{Edwards+2024, Pan+2024}.
 Astronomy, despite having an enormous collection of light curves, has yet to examine the potential of TSFMs, which may prove transformative in our ability to accomplish multiple downstream tasks.
 Furthermore, large time-domain surveys provide a unique opportunity to evaluate TSFMs with minimal risk of data leakage because astronomical light curves are not included in any of the training corpora.
 This benchmark therefore provides a new test for how TSFMs transfer to an unseen domain. }